zehnm/yio-crosscompile-action/README.md

 ### project-name

 The name of the Qt project to build.
-This is the folder name of the Git checkout within `${GITHUB_WORKSPACE}`.
+This must be a folder name of a YIO project git checkout within `${GITHUB_WORKSPACE}`!

 ### output-path